spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

 1. Log in as an agent.
-2. Ensure that the following Redis key exists and contains data:
+2. Make sure the following Redis key exists and contains the data:
    `{% raw %}{{{% endraw %}agent_id{% raw %}}}{% endraw %}:agent:entity`
-3. Changed the session data to an invalid value.
+3. Change the session data to an invalid value.
-4. Verify that the agent was logged out.
+Make sure the agent has been logged out.

 {% endinfo_block %}

 {% info_block warningBox "Warning" %}

-Apply the following changes only if session data is store in a file.
+Apply the following changes only if session data is stored in a file.

 {% endinfo_block %}